• Skip to primary navigation

 • ground cinnamon is added to the filling to make these cookies very flavourful

-• cream is needed to bind the filling ingredients together but also to help the tops of the cookies brown and to help glue the cinnamon sugar coating on the surface of the cookies
+• cream is needed to bind the filling together but also to help the tops of the cookies brown and to help glue the cinnamon sugar coating on the surface of the cookies

 • For the topping and to make the cookies sparkle:

 Rugelach are always made with the same cream cheese dough.
 It is a savoury dough, made without sugar, that has a slightly tangy flavour from the cream cheese.
+The dough really helps the filling shine, so I wouldn't modify that part of the recipe.

 Other fillings you can try: